Financial economics: Arbitrage-free pricing and equilibrium

 and (ii) is considered complete, if Q is unique and there is a risk-free bond which may act as the numeraire, or pricing reference.

 The formal derivation will proceed by arbitrage arguments.
 The analysis here is often undertaken to assume a representative agent, essentially treating all market participants, "agents", as identical (or, at least, assuming that they act in such a way that the sum of their choices is equivalent to the decision of one individual) with the effect that the problems are then mathematically tractable.

-With this measure in place, the expected, i.e. required, return of any security (or portfolio) will then equal the risk-free return, plus an "adjustment for risk", i.e. a security-specific risk premium, compensating for the extent to which its cashflows are unpredictable.
+With this Q-measure in place, the expected, i.e. required, return of any security (or portfolio) will then equal the risk-free return, plus an "adjustment for risk", i.e. a security-specific risk premium, compensating for the extent to which its cashflows are unpredictable.
 All pricing models are then essentially variants of this, given specific assumptions or conditions.
 This approach is consistent with the above, but with the expectation based on "the market" (i.e. arbitrage-free, and, per the theorem, therefore in equilibrium) as opposed to individual preferences.

 Continuing the example, in pricing a derivative instrument, its forecasted cashflows in the abovementioned up- and down-states $X_{up}$ and $X_{down}$, are multiplied through by $q_{up}$ and $q_{down}$, and are then discounted at the risk-free interest rate; per the second equation above.
 In pricing a "fundamental", underlying, instrument (in equilibrium), on the other hand, a risk-appropriate premium over risk-free is required in the discounting, essentially employing the first equation with $Y$ and $r$ combined.
 This premium may be derived by the CAPM (or extensions) as will be seen under § Uncertainty.

 The difference is explained as follows: By construction, the value of the derivative will (must) grow at the risk free rate, and, by arbitrage arguments, its value must then be discounted correspondingly; in the case of an option, this is achieved by "manufacturing" the instrument as a combination of the underlying and a risk free "bond"; see Rational pricing (and § Uncertainty below).
 Where the underlying is itself being priced, such "manufacturing" is of course not possible – the instrument being "fundamental", i.e. as opposed to "derivative" – and a premium is then required for risk.

 Although mathematical finance separates into two analytic regimes, these - per the fundamental theorem - are at base consistent.

 Thus, risk and portfolio management generally use P, physical (or actual or actuarial) probabilities, while derivatives pricing uses Q, risk-neutral (or arbitrage-pricing) probabilities.
 (In specific applications the lower case symbols p and q are used, as in the above equations.)
 But here, "quants", in fact, construct the latter from the former (as outlined); and this as a modelling "convenience", allowing them to operate as if risk-neutral and to discount expected payoffs at the risk-free rate.